Economy of China: Industry and manufacturing

 Since the founding of the People's Republic, industrial development has been given considerable attention; as of 2011 46% of China's national output continued to be devoted to investment; a percentage far higher than any other nation.
 Among the various industrial branches the machine-building and metallurgical industries have received the highest priority.
 These two areas alone now account for about 20–30 percent of the total gross value of industrial output.
 In these, as in most other areas of industry, however, innovation has generally suffered at the hands of a system that has rewarded increases in gross output rather than improvements in variety, sophistication and quality.
 China, therefore, still imports significant quantities of specialized steels.
 Overall industrial output has grown at an average rate of more than ten percent per year, having surpassed all other sectors in economic growth and degree of modernization.

-Some heavy industries and products deemed to be of national strategic importance remain state-owned, but an increasing proportion of lighter and consumer-oriented manufacturing firms are privately held or are private-state joint ventures.
+Following its 2001 entry into the World Trade Organization, China quickly developed a reputation as the "world's factory" through its manufacturing exports.
+The complexity of its exports increased over time, and as of 2019 it accounts for approximately 25% of all high tech goods produced globally.
+The proportion of Chinese manufactured goods at the higher end of the value chain grew at a faster rate after 2020.
+As of 2024, China has significant industrial capacity in excess of its domestic needs.
+The government has sought to alleviate industrial capacity by channeling it abroad, including through the Belt and Road Initiative.

 The predominant focus of development in the chemical industry is to expand the output of chemical fertilizers, plastics, and synthetic fibers.
 The growth of this industry has placed China among the world's leading producers of nitrogenous fertilizers.
 In the consumer goods sector the main emphasis is on textiles and clothing, which also form an important part of China's exports.
 Textile manufacturing, a rapidly growing proportion of which consists of synthetics, account for about ten percent of the gross industrial output and continues to be important, but less so than before.
 The industry tends to be scattered throughout the country, but there are a number of important textile centers, including Shanghai, Guangzhou, and Harbin.
 There is a growing consumer culture in China.